sahdibernardi/organization-search-pr-template/README.md

-# Find Repositories Without Template in an Organization
+# Find Repositories Without a pull_request_template.md in an Organization

 This JavaScript file contains the script `getRepositoriesWithoutTemplate`, which is designed to fetch repositories that do not use a specific template.